mvolkmann/blog/src/zig.md

 set the environment variable `ZIG_PATH` to point to this directory, and add `ZIG_PATH` to the list of directories in the `PATH` environment variable.

+Stable versions have a version number such as 0.11.0.
-Consider downloading a nightly build in order to use the very latest version.
+Consider downloading a nightly build labeled "master" to use the very latest version.

 In macOS and easier option is to install Zig with Homebrew by entering `brew install zig`.